-£'000 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 Estimate Estimate Estimate Estimate Estimate Estimate Investments at 31 March 17,506 12,494 13,757 14,574 17,633 20,112
+2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 Estimate Estimate Estimate Estimate Estimate Estimate Investments at 31 March 16,814 14,328 16,672 20,090 21,351 19,833

-- 36. Both the CIPFA Code and the CLG Guidance require the Council to invest its funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return.
+34. Both the CIPFA Code and the CLG Guidance require the Council to invest its funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return.
 The Council's objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitable low investment income.
-Accordingly, the Council ensures that robust due diligence procedures cover all external investment. - 37.
-The Council will keep under review the sensitivity of its treasury assets and liabilities to inflation, and will seek to manage the risk accordingly in the context of the whole of the Council's inflation exposures. - 38.
+Accordingly, the Council ensures that robust due diligence procedures cover all external investment.

+- 35. The Council will not knowingly invest directly in businesses whose activities and practices pose a risk of serious harm to individuals or groups, or whose activities are inconsistent with the Council's mission and values.
+This would include avoiding direct investment in institutions with material links to: - a) Human rights abuse (e.g. child labour, political oppression); - b) Environmentally harmful activities (e.g. pollutants, destruction of habitat, fossil fuels); and - c) Socially harmful activities (e.g. tobacco, gambling). - 36.
+The Council will keep under review the sensitivity of its treasury assets and liabilities to inflation and will seek to manage the risk accordingly in the context of the whole of the Council's inflation exposures. - 37.
 The Council will invest its surplus funds with approved counterparties.
-Where appropriate, the Council is registered as a professional client (under "MIFID II") with the counterparty limits shown below in Table 8 and counterparties included at Appendix B:
+Where appropriate, the Council is registered as a professional client (under "MIFID II") with the counterparty limits shown below in Table 8 and counterparties included at Appendix (i):